Insurance Guide

 Legal Penalties

-Failing to carry workers’ compensation for construction workers can result in steep fines and legal action.
+Failing to carry workers' compensation coverage for construction workers can result in steep fines and legal action.
 In some states, contractors may even face criminal charges for non-compliance.

 Business Impact

 Non-compliant contractors may find themselves unable to bid on lucrative projects.
-Many clients require proof of workers comp coverage before awarding contracts.
+Many clients require proof of workers' comp coverage before awarding contracts.

 Client Trust and Reputation

-A contractor’s reputation is everything.
-Lacking workers comp coverage can damage trust and limit opportunities for future business growth.
-By staying compliant, contractors not only protect themselves, but also build stronger relationships with their clients.
+A contractor's reputation is everything.
+Lacking workers' comp coverage can damage trust and limit opportunities for future business growth.
+By staying compliant, contractors not only protect themselves but also build stronger relationships with their clients.

 Partnering for Protection and Growth

-Workers’ compensation for construction workers is a vital part of managing risk in one of the most dangerous industries.
+Workers' compensation for construction workers is a vital part of managing risk in one of the most dangerous industries.
 It protects workers, supports their families, and helps contractors comply with laws and maintain their reputations.
-As an insurance retailer, you have the expertise to guide contractors toward the best solutions.
+As an insurance retailer, you have the experience to guide contractors toward the best solutions.

 This article is not intended to be exhaustive, nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.